jackyko1991/vnet-tensorflow/README.md

  ```

 #### Image batch preparation
-Typically medical image is large in size when comparing natural images (height x widht x layers x modilty number), where number of layers could up to hundred or thousands of slices.
-Also medical images are not bounded to unsigned char pixels but accepting short, double or even float pixel type.
+Typically medical image is large in size when comparing to natural images (height x widht x layers x modilty), where number of layers could up to hundred or thousands of slices.
+Also medical images are not bounded to unsigned char pixel type but accepts short, double or even float pixel type.
 This will consume large amount of GPU memories, which is a great barrier limiting the application of neural network in medical field.

 Here we introduced a data augmentation skills that allows users to normalize and resample medical images in 3D sense.
 In train.py, you can access to trainTransforms/ testTransforms.
 Here we combined the advantage of tensorflow dataset api and SimpleITK (SITK) image processing toolkit together.
 Following is the preprocessing pipeline in SITK side to faciliate image augumentation with limited available memories.